 Day 1- Fly into Denver.

 If you don’t live near Colorado, you’ll need to fly into the region.
-This Colorado itinerary is a loop, which makes it more cost-effective and convenient when searching for cheap flights and booking rental cars.
+Unlike my Oregon Coast road trip itinerary, this Colorado itinerary is a loop, which makes it more cost-effective and convenient when searching for cheap flights and booking rental cars.